Aids and adaptations policy

 7.1 Major adaptations (typically over £1,000) are adaptations that meet needs identified through an Occupational Therapist referral e.g. stair lift, over bath shower, level access shower, electric opening doors, ramps and hoists.

-7.2 Approvals for major adaptations will only be made on receipt of an Occupational Therapist’s assessment and clear recommendation that the work is necessary to sustain independent living, addressing basic needs only (with critical needs assessments receiving the greatest priority).
+7.2 Approvals for major adaptations will only be made on receipt of an Occupational Therapist’s assessment and clear recommendation that the work is necessary to sustain independent living, addressing basic medical needs only (with critical needs assessments receiving the greatest priority).

 7.6 The council will consider the following criteria when prioritising permissions and providing funding for major adaptations works: